Amey-sd/wasserstoff-AiInternTask/README.md

 ## Features

-- **PDF Downloading**: Automatically download PDFs from URLs listed in a JSON file.
+- **PDF Downloading**: Automatically download PDFs from URLs listed in a JSON file (only if required).
 - **Text Extraction**: Extracts text from PDFs using `pdfminer`.
 - **Summary Generation**: Summarizes documents to 20% of their length with Latent Semantic Analysis (LSA).
 - **Keyword Extraction**: Uses TF-IDF vectorization to find keywords.